mkpetterson/2016-elections/README.md

 <img alt='flipped' src='images/flipped.png'>

+Unfortuantely, updated demographic information is not yet available, so the predictions can't yet be extended to the 2020 elections.

 ## Conclusion

 Despite the simplicity of the model and the fact that some of the features were correlated, the predictions were fairly accurate.
 Both the RMSE and R2 metrics were well within acceptable ranges and 97% of the 778 counties still predicted the same frontrunner.
 The discrepancy in votes between the predicted and true votes was only 110 across all 778 counties in the test set.

 Updated demographic information could be fed into the same model to accurately predict the 2020 election, although recent events and constituent sentiment would likely add value if it could be incorporated.

 One of the most important features, both by p-value and by visual analysis of histograms, is how the county voted in previous elections.
 Republican voters tend to vote republican and democrat voters tend to vote for republicans.
 A county flipping parties, which happened in the 2016 elections, likely is caused by factors other than demographics.
+Scraping twitter feeds, facebook posts, or looking at media consumed might give better insights into the pulse of the public.

 ## Notes